YPatel81694/tonicAPI/README.md

 # tonicAPI

-Simple To-Do list API using .NET framework with a SQL database that tracks true (complete) or false (not complete) of each item
+Simple To-Do list API using .NET framework with a SQL database that tracks progress of each item (true = complete and false = not complete)
 ## Endpoints

 - Get ``` GET api/ToDoItems ```